jychoi-hpc/da-gtm/README.md

 ### Compile

-1. First make a directory for building and use cmake.
+First make a directory for building and use cmake.
 We recommend to use pre-defined script, config.sh, which will execute cmake with proper parameters.

 ```
 $ config.sh
 USAGE : config.sh [options] <compiler = [gnu | intel | cray]>
 ```

-2. Run make command.
+Then, run make command.
 If you have any problem, you can see details as follows:

 ```
 $ make VERBOSE=1